-Can I use an egg substitute in paleo pancakes?
+Can I use an egg substitute in almond flour pancakes?

-I have used flax-egg and chia seed egg in gluten-free pancakes before.
+I have used flax-egg and chia seed egg in paleo pancakes and almond flour pancakes before.
 They are delicious, but they don’t get the same rise as you would if you used eggs.
-For this paleo pancake mix recipe you can use flax egg or Bob’s Red Mill Egg Replacer.
+For these paleo pancakes you can use flax egg or Bob’s Red Mill Egg Replacer.

 When I make my own mixes and my own gluten-free flour blend, I personally like to store them in glass jars or containers.
 I feel that they stay fresh longer, and they are a good storage option.

 When I use ball pint mason jars (affiliate link) I purchase the lids that have spots for the date on the lid.
 I write down when I made the mix or flour blend so I can keep track of how old it is.